Secured Promissory Note

 A secured promissory note is a written financial instrument in which a borrower (the maker) promises to repay a specified sum of money to a lender (the payee or holder), with the obligation backed by designated collateral that the lender can seize and liquidate if the borrower fails to make payments as agreed.
 The collateral provides the lender with a tangible asset to recover the outstanding debt in the event of default, significantly reducing the lender's risk compared to an unsecured obligation.
 Secured promissory notes are governed by UCC Article 3, which addresses negotiable instruments, and UCC Article 9, which governs the creation, perfection, and enforcement of security interests in personal property.
 The secured promissory note is commonly used in real estate financing, vehicle purchases, business equipment loans, and private lending transactions where the lender requires asset-backed protection.

 The security interest created by a secured promissory note must be perfected to give the lender priority over other creditors who may have claims against the borrower's assets.
 Perfection is accomplished by filing a UCC-1 financing statement with the appropriate state filing office, typically the Secretary of State, which provides public notice of the lender's security interest in the specified collateral.
 Under UCC Article 9, the first creditor to properly perfect their security interest generally has priority over subsequently filed interests, making prompt filing essential.
 For real property collateral, the security instrument takes the form of a mortgage or deed of trust rather than a UCC filing, and the document must be recorded with the county recorder.
 The distinction between a secured promissory note and a mortgage is important: the promissory note represents the borrower's promise to pay, while the mortgage pledges specific real property as collateral for that promise.
-A secured promissory note should be coordinated with a promissory note template for consistent formatting and terms.
+A secured promissory note should be coordinated with a Promissory note generator template for consistent formatting and terms.

 Common types of collateral pledged under secured promissory notes include vehicles, equipment, inventory, accounts receivable, investment accounts, and real property.
 The security agreement, which may be incorporated into the note itself or executed as a separate document, describes the collateral in sufficient detail to allow identification, grants the lender a security interest, and establishes the borrower's obligations to maintain, insure, and refrain from encumbering the collateral.
 The borrower typically retains possession and use of the collateral during the term of the note, but the lender has the right to take possession through repossession or foreclosure upon default.
 Under UCC Section 9-610, the lender must conduct the disposition of collateral in a commercially reasonable manner, providing the borrower with proper notice and applying the proceeds first to the costs of repossession and sale, then to the outstanding debt.

 Interest rates on secured promissory notes are generally lower than those on unsecured promissory notes because the collateral reduces the lender's risk exposure.
 However, the interest rate must still comply with applicable state usury laws, which impose maximum permissible rates that vary by state and transaction type.
 The note should clearly specify whether the interest rate is fixed or variable, how interest is calculated (simple interest on the declining balance or compound interest), and whether a default interest rate applies if the borrower fails to make timely payments.
 For consumer transactions, the Truth in Lending Act requires disclosure of the annual percentage rate (APR) and total finance charges before the loan is consummated.
 The acceleration clause allows the lender to demand immediate repayment of the full outstanding balance upon default, and the note should define the specific events that trigger default.
-Understanding how secured notes work alongside other financial documents like an LLC operating agreement is important when business entities are involved in the lending relationship.
+Understanding how secured notes work alongside other financial documents like an Llc agreement template is important when business entities are involved in the lending relationship.

 Why You Need a Secured Promissory Note

 You are lending a significant amount of money to an individual or business and want collateral protection to reduce your risk of loss in case the borrower defaults on the repayment obligations.
+Review our free secured promissory note template to understand the standard collateral and security interest provisions.

 You are financing the purchase of equipment, a vehicle, or other tangible property and want the purchased item to serve as collateral securing the repayment obligation, similar to how an auto loan or equipment financing works.
+For complex transactions, pair the note with a detailed loan agreement that includes detailed covenants and representations.

 Your business is extending credit to another business and requires collateral, such as accounts receivable, inventory, or equipment, to secure the obligation and establish priority over other potential creditors.
+Our Attorney-grade contract drafting can prepare a secured note with properly described collateral and UCC filing guidance.

 You are refinancing an existing debt and want to formalize the new terms in a secured note that provides better protection for the lender, including an updated collateral description, perfection through UCC filing, and clear default remedies.
-A service agreement may also be needed if the lending arrangement includes management or advisory services.
+A Sample service agreement may also be needed if the lending arrangement includes management or advisory services.

 Key Sections in a Secured Promissory Note